How to Get Facebook to Pull the Correct Image

 So how do you specifically tell Google what they need to be looking for?
-Meta data.
-Yeah, ewww, right?
-All three social media platforms use meta data to figure out which picture on your blog post is the most important.
+Metadata.
+Yeah, eww, right?
+All three social media platforms use metadata to figure out which picture on your blog post is the most important.
 There are several tags, not just image tags, that help social media sites pull information from your blog post.
 For Facebook you’ll need:

 Facebook Open Graph Code